sourcegraph/handbook/content/product/product_management/index.md

 - [Learning](product_learning.md) - how we learn from what we shipped.
 - [Feature deprecation](deprecation_process.md) - how we deprecate features when necessary.

-### Strategy pages
+### Keeping strategy up to date

 Sourcegraph has a top-level [strategy page](../../company/strategy/index.md) that describes at a high level where our product is headed and why.
 Everyone contributes to this page, and it's important to be familiar with its contents.

+In addition to this shared content, each team has a set of sources of truth (that do not overlap) that they should update regularly:

+#### Per-area strategy pages

 We also use [per-area strategy pages](../../company/strategy/index.md#per-area-strategy-pages) to communicate where each of our product teams is headed, for the areas of the product that they work on.
 Newly created teams should begin documenting the scope of their team as well as their mission, vision, principles, and more by creating one of these pages as part of the process of forming.

-All product engineering teams should have their own strategy page, and should update it on a monthly cadence (at the same time the [PMM roadmap](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) (internal only) is updated) by proposing a new pull request to update their content.
-Everyone on the team should be invited to contribute, and the update should be shared with important stakeholders.
-This helps us keep everyone aligned, and ensures we have a single source of truth for our product directions.
-The specific day of the month that the team updates the doc is up to the team internally to decide, the important part is that it is never more than a month out of date.
+Having a page like this will help you ensure your own framework for prioritization is clear, and can also be a resource for those outside your team who want to understand why you are working on what you are.

+These are updated monthly by each team, but wouldn't normally change too much each month.
+They are updated via a pull request, that anyone on the team can contribute to, and that can be shared with stakeholders as a summary of the change.

+#### PMM Roadmap slides

+In addition to updating the strategy pages monthly, at the same time the team should also update the [PMM roadmap](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) (internal only) deck which contains upcoming important customer-facing features.

-### Feature data
+#### Product data

-We have several [feature matrix pages](../index.md#feature-reference) that are backed by data in the [data folder of the handbook project](https://github.com/sourcegraph/handbook).
-Product managers should keep these files up to date as part of their monthly direction page updates, as needed.
+The last thing teams should review and update monthly are the product [data files](https://github.com/sourcegraph/handbook/blob/main/data/), in particular the [features.yml](https://github.com/sourcegraph/handbook/blob/main/data/features.yml) in case the feature has reached a new maturity, delivered new code host compatibility, or otherwise updated any information displayed on the automatically generated [feature reference pages](../index.md#feature-reference).

+Part of the product data is an internal-only list of [what's supported](https://docs.google.com/spreadsheets/d/101JXaau2EPvi322AOFmNeoeuXSJqlruD8gBBsHl1fmI/edit#gid=33376279), which contains extended product information for our Sales and Support teams.
+This should also be reviewed as feature capabilities evolve.

 ## Glossary